Disneyland is open: How to get tickets, and when annual passes could return

 How to get a Disneyland ticket, and how much they cost

 Sales resumed on Thursday, April 15 for Disneyland tickets in May and June.
-Despite an hours-long virtual waiting room on launch day, tickets are still available now for most days in May and June, with the first week of July now on sale too.
+Despite an hours-long virtual waiting room on launch day, tickets are still available now for most days in May and June, with the first few weeks of July now on sale too.

 As for pricing, Disneyland now has a tiered ticketing system for all one-day tickets: